WorldShare is committed to protecting your privacy, keeping the data you share with us safe and using it lawfully.

 We periodically review who has access to personal data that we hold to ensure that your information is only accessible by appropriately trained staff or volunteers.

-All data will be kept on computers in secure premises and backed up to secure storage.
+All data will be kept in the UK, is held on computers in secure premises and backed up to secure encrypted storage.
 Where it is necessary for operational reasons to hold data on portable computers, then this will be the minimum necessary and will be guarded by password security.
+Any hard (paper) copies of personal data will be held in locked filing cabinets.

 Please let us know of any changes of address or if there are any discrepancies in the personal data we hold and we will correct them.